Nathan Watts: Style and valuation

 Nathan Watts grew up listening to the Funk Brothers as well as other musicians such as Jimi Hendrix, Deep Purple, Rare Earth, Mahogany Rush, and Steppenwolf.
 In terms of his three main influences as a bassist, Watts lists James Jamerson, Chuck Rainey and Joseph "Lucky" Scott, bassist of Curtis Mayfield.

 Technically, his style is characterized by the use of three fingers of the right hand, the strong attack that prints the notes, as well as the frequent use of techniques of palm mute, hammer on, trills and slides.
-The musician has developed an important career along with Stevie Wonder, with whom he has recorded some songs that would become classics for lovers: "I Wish", "As", "I Ain't Gonna Stand for It" and "Do I Do" are among Watts top favorite bass lines.
+Watts has developed an important career along with Stevie Wonder, with whom he has recorded some songs that would become classics for lovers: "I Wish", "As", "I Ain't Gonna Stand for It" and "Do I Do" are among Watts top favorite bass lines.
 More than 36 years in the service of Stevie Wonder – along with being the musical director of the band for 12 years – he earned in 2010 the International Bassist Award from the Winter NAMM Show, an award that recognizes the achievements of the musician throughout his career.

 Gear

 Nathan Watts has used his 1974 Fender Precision Bass and his 1979 Music Man StingRay as main instruments throughout his career.
 He has also used a Fender Jazz Bass and Yamaha, Aria, and B.C.
 Rich (four and five string) bass and Roland G-88.
-On the road he currently switches between Bossa 4 and 5 string basses for a modern tone.
+On the road he currently utilizes Bossa basses (custom made red, black, and green 5 strings and 4 string blue) for a modern tone.
 In the studio he uses Alleva-Coppolo basses (a LG-5 Classic Crewes of five strings with and without frets).
 He also uses Elixir Nanowebs, and Hartke Hydrive amplifiers and LH1000 heads.
 Before he became an endorser for Hartke, he had previously used a National amplifier and SWR amplifiers.